apache/incubator-devlake/README.md

 **NOTE: If you only plan to run the product, this is the only section you should need**

-1. Clone this repository
+1. Clone this repository and `cd` into it
+2. Configure settings for services & plugins with `cp config/docker.sample.js config/docker.js` and edit the newly created file
-2. From the newly cloned repo directory, start the service with `npm run compose-prod`
+3. Start the service with `npm run compose-prod`
 - you can see the logs with `npm run compose-logs`
 - you can stop all docker containers with `npm run compose-down`
-3. Send a post request to the service
+4. Send a post request to the service
 ```
 curl -X POST "http://localhost:3001/" -H 'content-type: application/json' \
     -d '{"jira":{"boardId": 29}, "gitlab": {"projectId": 24547305}}'
 ```
-4. Check the console logs for docker-compose to see when the logs stop collecting your data.
+5. Check the console logs for docker-compose to see when the logs stop collecting your data.
 This can take up to 30 minutes for large projects. (gitlab 10k+ commits or jira 10k+ issues)
-5. Navigate to Grafana Dashboard `https://localhost:3002` (Username: `admin`, password: `admin`)
+6. Navigate to Grafana Dashboard `https://localhost:3002` (Username: `admin`, password: `admin`)

 ## Installation<a id="installation" />